Skip to content

 bash

-ZSX is a JSX-like template syntax that compiles to Zig code.
-Templates produce HTML by appending directly to an ArrayList(u8), no virtual DOM, no runtime overhead.
+ZSX is a JSX-like template syntax that compiles to Zig (or Rust, or Go).
+Templates write directly into a byte buffer.
+There is no virtual DOM, no template runtime, and the generated code is inlinable plain code.

 bash

-# Clean generated files (only removes files with AUTO-GENERATED header)
+# Remove generated files (only touches files with the AUTO-GENERATED header)

 jsx